 Make the Maximum Contributions Allowed to Your Retirement Accounts

 If you have not hit your pre-tax limit for contributions to your 401(k) account, making deposits before the year ends can help reduce your taxable income.
-Another advantage is that it can boost your retirement account balance if your employer offers matching funds program.
+Another advantage is that it can boost your retirement account balance if your employer offers a matching funds program.

 Consider Flexible Spending Accounts

-If your employer offers flexible spending accounts for childcare or medical expenses, you could still be able to take advantage of these accounts and making pre-tax contributions.
+If your employer offers flexible spending accounts for childcare or medical expenses, you could still be able to take advantage of these accounts and make pre-tax contributions.
 However, make sure to check with your employer to see if balances can be rolled into the next year if you will not be able to spend these funds quickly.

 Sell Off Any Low-Yield Investments

-If you have any shocks or shares that are not doing well, selling them off before the year ends could help offset any capital gains taxes for those investments you have that are performing better.
+If you have any stocks or shares that are not doing well, selling them off before the year ends could help offset any capital gains taxes for those investments you have that are performing better.
 This is referred to as “loss harvesting” and could help reduce the amount of your final tax debt.

-A tax debt lawyer in Hartford, CT knows that another issue in tax debt is when a client owes any prior year taxes.
+A tax debt lawyer in Hartford, Connecticut knows that another issue in tax debt is when a client owes any prior year taxes.
 This type of tax debt can also involve interest, penalties, liens, or levies on any property the client owes.

 A Hartford, CT tax debt lawyer can help you work with the IRS to implement the one or more of the following options: